EMDR Therapy FOR HIGH-ACHIEVING OVERTHINKERS: HEAL FROM THE PAST & MOVE FORWARD WITH CONFIDENCE

 EMDR helps you:

-- Boost self-esteem & resilience—so you feel more confident in yourself and your abilities
+Boost self-esteem and resilience so you feel more confident in yourself and your abilities

-- Build stronger, more connected relationships—without old wounds getting in the way
+Build stronger, more connected relationships without old wounds or people-pleasing patterns getting in the way

-- Experience relief from disruptive thoughts or flashbacks—so they no longer control your emotions
+Experience relief from disruptive thoughts or mental replays so they no longer control your emotions or steal your peace

-- Live more in the present & less in the past—freeing yourself from lingering fears
+Live more in the present and less in the past, freeing yourself from lingering fears and self-doubt

-- Reduce stress & increase joy in life—allowing you to move forward with greater peace
+Reduce stress and increase joy in life, allowing you to move forward with greater ease and authenticity

 My Experience Using EMDR In My Practice

-As a Certified EMDR therapist from EMDRIA with postgraduate training in psychoanalytic psychotherapy from the Training Institute of Mental Health, I specialize in helping clients reprocess past trauma, release old patterns, and step into a life with more confidence, clarity, and peace.
+As a Certified EMDR therapist from the EMDR International Association (EMDRIA) with postgraduate training in psychoanalytic psychotherapy, I help clients reprocess past experiences, release old patterns, and step into a life with more confidence, clarity, and peace.

 I understand this process not just as a therapist, but as someone who has personally used EMDR and talk therapy to heal from adverse childhood experiences.
-Having been on both sides of the therapeutic journey, I deeply respect how difficult—but also transformative—this work can be.
+Having been on both sides of the therapeutic journey, I deeply respect how difficult, but also how transformative, this work can be.
+You can learn more about my background and personal connection to this work on my about page.

 You don’t have to stay stuck in the past.
 EMDR can help you heal.